Tweener/passage/README.md

 ### 3. Email actions
 You may need to [send emails](https://firebase.google.com/docs/auth/android/passing-state-in-email-actions) to the user for a password reset if the user forgot its password, or for verifying the user's email address when creating an account.

+> [!IMPORTANT]
-Passage uses [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links) to send emails containing universal links.
-Follow the documentation to configure your app with Firebase Dynamic Links (you don't need to add Firebase Dynamic Links SDK to your app).
+> Passage uses [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links) to send emails containing universal links.
+> Follow the documentation to configure your app with Firebase Dynamic Links (you don't need to add Firebase Dynamic Links SDK to your app).

 To handle universal links, you need to create a unique instance of `PassageUniversalLinkHandler` and configure Passage with it:
 ```Kotlin